btholath/aws-ml-engineering-lifecycle/01_data_preparation/transform/feature-engineering.md

     -   Standarization
         -   Transforms data to have a mean of 0 and a standard deviation of 1.
     - Helps in models like k-NN and SVMs where distance-based measures are used.
+    - Normalization is sensitive to outliers; standarization is more robust.